ucan-wg/invocation/README.md

 <!-- The Resource (`uri`) field MUST contain the [URI] of the resource being accessed.
 If the resource being accessed is some static data, it is RECOMMENDED to reference it by the [`data`], [`ipfs`], or [`magnet`] URI schemes. -->

-### 3.1.3 Action
+### 3.1.3 Command

-The Action (`act`) field MUST contain a concrete operation that can be sent to the Resource.
+The Command (`cmd`) field MUST contain a concrete operation that can be sent to the Resource.
 This field can be thought of as the message or trait being sent to the resource.
 Note that _unlike_ a [UCAN Ability], which includes heirarchy, an Operation MUST be fully concrete.

 ### 3.1.4 Arguments